elastic/elastic-otel-php/DEVELOPMENT.md

 # Updating docker images used for building and testing
 ## Building and updating docker images used to build the agent extension

 If you want to update images used to build native extension, you need to go into `prod/native/building/dockerized` folder and modify Dockerfile stored in images folder.
-In this moment, there are two Dockerfiles:
+In this moment, there are four Dockerfiles:

-`Dockerfile_musl` for Linux x86_64 with musl libc implementation and `Dockerfile_glibc` for all other x86_64 distros with glibc implementation.
+`Dockerfile_musl` for Linux x86_64 with musl libc implementation\
+`Dockerfile_glibc` for all other x86_64 distros with glibc implementation\
+`Dockerfile_arm64` for all ARM64 linux distros with glibc implementation\
+`Dockerfile_arm64_musl` for ARM64 Linux with musl libc implementation

 Then you need to increment image version in `docker-compose.yml`.
 Remember to update Dockerfiles for all architectures, if needed.
 To build new images, you just need to call:
 ```bash
 docker compose build